danhans42/pio_breakout_shield/README.md

 # pio_breakout_shield

-Simple shield for a 39SF020, CH375/6 and Atmel ATF22V10 - for use on a Sony PlayStation console for expansion experimentation
+Simple shield for a 39SF020, CH375/6 and Atmel ATF22V10 - for use on a Sony PlayStation console for expansion experimentation.
+Pretty much the basis for a modern replacement PIO cart,

 ![image](https://github.com/danhans42/pio_breakout_shield/blob/main/images/pio_breakout_ch376.jpg)